Arun-Jathu/PhotoGalleryNew/README.md

 ## Features

 - **Photo Grid View**: Browse photos in a responsive grid layout with search and pagination (8 photos per page).
 Each card includes a "View Details" button for easy navigation to the photo’s details page.
-Fetches all 5000 photos from the JSONPlaceholder API.
 - **Photo Details View**: View detailed information about each photo, including metadata (photo ID, album ID) and up to 3 related photos from the same album.
 - **Description Editing**: Add and edit descriptions for photos directly from both the Gallery and Photo Details pages, with data persisted in `localStorage`.
+- **Night Mode Toggle**: Switch between light and dark themes for better viewing comfort, with dynamic styling adjustments.
+- **Image Upload Functionality**: Upload personal photos with compression to optimize size, displayed alongside fetched photos.
+- **Color Palette Extraction**: Automatically extracts and displays the dominant color of each photo as a swatch and shadow effect for enhanced visual appeal.
+- **Image Modal for Zoom**: Open a full-screen modal to zoom and navigate through photos using arrow keys or buttons.
 - **Consistent Design**: Modern dark theme with teal accents, consistent card designs, and hover effects across all interfaces.
 - **Responsive Layout**: Fully responsive design that works seamlessly on desktop and mobile devices.
 - **Accessibility**: Keyboard navigation, focus states for interactive elements, and screen reader support.